Is Creatine good for Women?

 - Creatine makes you bulky and bloated

 This is true of creatine monohydrate.
 It’s NOT just for males.
-It’s pretty much for all age groups, any gender (The NCAA won’t let colleges give it to athletes) and even for those who don’t go to the gym and lift weights.
+It’s pretty much work for all age groups, any gender (The NCAA won’t let colleges give it to athletes) and even for those who don’t go to the gym and lift weights.
 There are no lines of his and her creatine and if there is, it’s a marketing gimmick designed to sell you a female version of something that is the same as the male.
-I had to laugh when I saw this lightly colored bottle “Creatine for Women.”
-The product was idential to males but it was specificially for her.
+I had to laugh when I saw this lightly colored bottle “Women’s Creatine.”
+The product was identical to males but it was specifically for her.

 A 1999 survey of 806 NCAA Division I athletes by researchers at the University of North Carolina and published in the Clinical Journal of Sport Medicine found that 48% of men used it (compared with only 4% of women).

 Best Creatine Supplements for Women (Updated List for 2020)